 1. Search Engines

 Google and Bing have been using AI for years.
 In 2015, Google announced RankBrain, which uses machine learning to provide more relevant search results.
-In late 2017, Bing rolled out Intelligent Search to provide more comprehensive answers and images to user queries.
+In 2017, Bing rolled out Intelligent Search to provide more comprehensive answers and images to user queries.

 2. Content Strategy and Creation